 Camping and toddlers – the two main ingredients in a dirt lover’s pie.
 Load up on inexpensive clothing from an OP shop.
 Comfort is key when it comes to living in a tent – soft, easy fit clothing that the kids can pull on and off by themselves will make camping with kids much easier.
 Pack extra so you’re not stretched between laundry loads.

-When you’re camping you’re bound to spend a lot time outdoors – so pack a large bottle of SPF that you can use liberally.
-A few lightweight long sleeve shirts that offer sun protection are useful as are full-brimmed hats.
+When you’re camping you’re bound to spend a lot of time outdoors – so pack a large bottle of SPF that you can use liberally.
+A few lightweight long-sleeve shirts that offer sun protection are useful as are full-brimmed hats.
 If you’re camping by the water, you’ll need rashies, rashies, rashies!
 Pack a few so you always have a dry one.

-A well-stocked first aid kit will help if anyone hurts themselves.
+A well-stocked first-aid kit will help if anyone hurts themselves.
 It should include Panadol (as well as the syringe or cup to administer the dose), bandaids, antiseptic cream, mosquito repellent, a thermometer and cleansing wipes.
-A few other handy tools: scissors, splinter probe or tweezers, an instant ice pack and some saline solution (to get dirt out of eyes or clean wounds).
+A few other handy tools: scissors, splinter probe or tweezers, an instant ice pack and some saline solution (to get the dirt out of eyes or clean wounds).

 It’s nice to escape the hustle and bustle of city life for a few days in the woods – what a great opportunity to play in nature.
 But for a matter of safety, it’s worthwhile noting whether or not you get mobile phone reception in your camping ground.
 If not, can you reach a phone quickly?
 You never know when your child might get sick or a spider bite happens.
 Being able to call an ambulance is essential for your safety.